yogeshmane782/Dp900/Interview-Questions/index.md

   ETL – traditional pipelines with Informatica, SSIS.
   ELT – modern cloud pipelines using Snowflake or BigQuery.
 # 3.Explain Partitioning and Bucketing in Hive.
+  ## Partitioning:
-  -**Partitioning**: Divides table data based on column values (e.g., date).
+    -Divides table data based on column values (e.g., date).
 Makes queries faster.
+  ## Bucketing:
-  -**Bucketing**: Divides data into fixed-size “buckets” using a hash function on a column (e.g., user_id).
+    -Divides data into fixed-size “buckets” using a hash function on a column (e.g., user_id).
 Helps with joins and sampling.